Best Pushchairs for Small Cars 2026 — Honest Boot Space Guide

 I’ve struggled with pushchairs and car boots many, many times.
 And here’s something that surprises people: a large, heavy pushchair in a large car boot can be just as difficult to manage as a compact pushchair in a small boot.

 The lifting, the twisting, the manoeuvring to get it in at the right angle — all while the baby is crying in the car seat, the changing bag is already in the boot, and you’re trying to get everything in so the boot lid closes — it’s genuinely hard work.
 Weight matters.
 Fold simplicity matters.
 How the pushchair sits in the boot once it’s in matters.
+This is one of the most underrated practical considerations in any pushchair buying decision.
+Choose carefully — you’ll be doing this multiple times every day.

-What to look for in a pushchair for a small car
+What to look for

 Pushchairs worth considering for small cars